A multishift, multipole rational QZ method with aggressive early deflation: The basic algorithm

-These three steps constitute a single multishift, multipole RQZ sweep.
+\item Compute or select $\ell$ new poles $\Xi^{m+1}$ and introduce them at the end of the pencil to change the pole tuple to $\Xi = (\Xi^{i+1}, \hdots, \Xi^m,\Xi^{m+1})$. \end{enumerate} These three steps constitute a single multishift, multipole RQZ sweep.
 After every sweep, the properness of the pencil is checked and the problem is split into independent subproblems wherever possible.
+We will prove in \Cref{sec:theory} that continuously executing RQZ sweeps with well-chosen shifts will lead to deflations and eventually converges to the Schur form.
+Moreover, we stress that this is the basic form, an enhanced form of the algorithm, with aggressive deflation (see \Cref{sec:deflation}) is discussed in \Cref{sec:heuristics}.

-The multishift QZ method is a special case of this algorithm where the pencil initially has pole tuple $(\infty, \hdots, \infty)$ and partition $(1,\hdots,1)$ and where this form is always restored in step~\ref{step:MSMPRQZ3} of the algorithm.
-The single shift RQZ method is also a special case of this algorithm.
+The multishift QZ method is a special case of this algorithm where the pencil initially has pole tuple $(\infty, \hdots, \infty)$ and partition $(1,\hdots,1)$ and where this form is always restored in step~\ref{step:MSMPRQZ3} of the algorithm by only allowing the introduction of poles at infinity.

-In \Cref{sec:numerical,sec:deflation} we address a couple of numerical challenges that make the multishift, multipole RQZ step stable and efficient in finite precision arithmetic.
-First, \Cref{sec:theory} provides further theoretical foundation for the implicit approach.